un-versed/un-versed/README.md

 # ☝🏻 Javascript used to be my favorite language
 # 🤔 Go is probably my new favorite language

-# 💖 In a complicated relationship with Node.js for about 8 years
+# 💖 In a complicated relationship with Javascript for about 9 years
-# 😘 Flirting with Go for almost 3 years
+# 😘 Flirting with Go for 3 years
 # 🔭 Learning more about Ruby on Rails

-# 🐿️ Currently working with Ruby
+# 🐿️ Currently working with Go
 ```
 <p align="center">
   <img height="50" src="./twitter.svg" href="https://twitter.com/_unvrsd">